 And if you feel inspired, consider sharing your own story.
 Your experiences and perspectives are important, and may give others a much-needed boost of encouragement!

-When schools close, events are cancelled, and social distancing is the new normal, it’s easy to feel isolated.
+When schools close or reopen, events are cancelled or modified, and social distancing is the new normal, it’s easy to feel isolated.
 If you’re LGBTQ+, you may feel especially alone right now.
 But we are all in this together.
 Fear of the unknown, anxiety, and uncertainty are universal.

 Right now, things may feel scary, overwhelming, and strange.
 It may seem like there’s no end in sight.
 But feelings — and circumstances — are temporary.
 We’ll get through this.

 Today and every day, your Free2Luv family is here for you.
 We care about you, we support you, and we stand with you.
 We invite you to become a part of our community.
 We have a ton of great resources in our blog as well as inspirational stories from our LGBTQ+ community.
-Connect with us on social media and join us online via our Facebook community and Twitch where we livestream and chat about mental health.
+Connect with us on social media and join us online.
+Your voice matters.
+Join the conversation!

 We respect your privacy.
 We won’t sell or share your information.